samtheman24/domino-s-pizza/README.md

  #### feedback from a peer:
  The Website looked good and had some interesting facts.
-It had some good pictures on the images page and the home page and also had some good videos. the three websites I tested my websites on were: chrome, firefox and microsoft edge.
-They all seemed to work the same and nothing went wrong with the websites.
+It had some good pictures on the images page and the home page and also had some good videos.